authelia/authelia/docs/content/roadmap/prologue/introduction.md

 reasonable state.
 If you're willing to contribute and help us move forward faster, get in touch with us on Matrix.
 We'll be glad to share ideas and plans with you.

+{{< callout context="danger" title="Important Notes" icon="alert-octagon" >}}
+It's important to note that the versions listed on a roadmap item unless noted as completed are an intended estimation.
+Plans may change and we may potentially forget to update the version.
+If you feel we've forgotten please feel free to let us know via a GitHub Discussion or one of the Chat options.
+{{< /callout >}}

 ## Summary

 This is a summary of the features which are currently on the roadmap with links to further details: